Minimally invasive education: In school

-Minimally Invasive Education in school adduces there are many reasons why children may have difficulty learning, especially when the learning is imposed and the subject is something the student is not interested in, a frequent occurrence in modern schools.
+Minimally Invasive Education in school adduces that there are many reasons why children may have difficulty learning, especially when the learning is imposed and the subject is something the student is not interested in, a frequent occurrence in modern schools.
 Schools also label children as "learning disabled" and place them in special education even if the child does not have a learning disability, because the schools have failed to teach the children basic skills.

-Minimally Invasive Education in school asserts there are many ways to study and learn.
+Minimally Invasive Education in school asserts that there are many ways to study and learn.
 It argues that learning is a process you do, not a process that is done to you.
 The experience of schools holding this approach shows that there are many ways to learn without the intervention of teaching, to say, without the intervention of a teacher being imperative.
 In the case of reading for instance in these schools some children learn from being read to, memorizing the stories and then ultimately reading them.
-Others learn from cereal boxes, others from games instructions, others from street signs.
+Others learn from cereal boxes, others from game instructions, others from street signs.
 Some teach themselves letter sounds, others syllables, others whole words.
-They adduce that in their schools no one child has ever been forced, pushed, urged, cajoled, or bribed into learning how to read or write, and they have had no dyslexia.
+They adduce that in their schools, no child has ever been forced, pushed, urged, cajoled, or bribed into learning how to read or write, and they have had no dyslexia.
 None of their graduates are real or functional illiterates, and no one who meets their older students could ever guess the age at which they first learned to read or write.